viktorkortsanov/ShredX/README.md

 - **Mongoose**: For interacting with MongoDB in the backend
 - **JsonWebToken**: For creating and verifying JSON Web Tokens
 - **Cors**: For enabling Cross-Origin Resource Sharing (CORS)
+- **Firebase**:  A platform for hosting, authentication, and real-time database services
+- **Recharts**: A React-based charting library for building data visualizations
+- **i18next**: A library for internationalization and translation management
+- **React Icons**: A collection of icons for easy integration into React applications